Systems of Twinned Systems: A Systematic Literature Review: Abstract

 \section{Abstract}

 Modern systems exhibit unprecedented complexity due to their increased scale, interconnectedness, and the heterogeneity of their digital and physical components.
-In response to scaling challenges, the system-of-systems (SoS) paradigm proposes flexible aggregations of subsystems into a larger whole, while maintaining the independence of subsystems to various degrees.
-In response to the cyber-physical convergence, the digital twin (DT) paradigm proposes a tight coupling between digital and physical components through computational reflection and precise control.
-As these two paradigms address distinct parts of the overall challenge, combining the two promises more comprehensive methods to engineer what we call systems of twinned systems (SoTS).
-The noticeably growing body of knowledge on SoTS calls for a review of the state of the art.
-In this work, we report on our systematic literature survey of SoTS.
+In response to scaling challenges, the system of systems paradigm proposes flexible aggregations of subsystems into a larger whole, while maintaining the independence of subsystems to various degrees.
+In response to the cyber-physical convergence, the digital twin paradigm proposes a tight coupling between digital and physical components through computational reflection and precise control.
+As these two paradigms address distinct parts of the overall challenge, combining the two promises more comprehensive methods to engineer what we call systems of twinned systems.
+The noticeably growing body of knowledge on systems of twinned systems calls for a review of the state of the art.
+In this work, we report on our systematic literature survey of systems of twinned systems.
 We screened over 2\,500 potential studies, of which we included 80 and investigated them in detail.
-To converge SoS and DT, we derive a classification framework for SoTS that is backward compatible with the currently accepted theories of SoS and DT.
+To converge system of systems and digital twins, we derive a classification framework for systems of twinned systems that is backward compatible with the currently accepted theories of system of systems and digital twins.

 \keywords{Cyber-physical systems \and Digital twins \and System of systems \and SoTS \and Systematic review}